Skip to content

 SDK Runtime Addition

-After the SDK initialization is completed, use FTReactNativeRUM.appendGlobalContext(globalContext)FTReactNativeRUM.appendRUMGlobalContext(globalContext)FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
-After setting, it will take effect immediately.
-Subsequently, the data reported by RUM or Log will automatically add tag data.
-This usage method is suitable for scenarios where data needs to be obtained with delay, such as when tag data needs to be obtained via network requests.
+After SDK initialization, use FTReactNativeRUM.appendGlobalContext(globalContext), FTReactNativeRUM.appendRUMGlobalContext(globalContext), FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
+Settings take immediate effect, and subsequent RUM or Log data uploads will automatically include tag data.
+This method is suitable for scenarios where data needs to be delayed, such as tags requiring network requests.

-//SDK initialization pseudocode, retrieve
+//SDK initialization pseudocode, obtaining

 FTMobileReactNative.sdkConfig(config);